0xvadym/awesome-defi-product-management/README.md

 ### 2. Venture DAO

-New type of crowdfunding, community-driven VC
+New type of crowdfunding, community-driven VCs

 - [MetaCartel Ventures](https://metacartel.xyz/) is a community run investment DAO, looking to invest in Ethereum DApps.
 They have top mentors on the DeFi market.